Subscribe

 Gen. Laura J. Richardson attaches the Joint Meritorious Unit Award streamer to the command guidon during the SOUTHCOM change-of-command ceremony in Doral, Fla., Nov.
 7, 2024.
 U.S. Navy Adm.
 Alvin Holsey assumed command from Army Gen. Laura Richardson, who is retiring after 38 years of service.
 (Samantha Oblander/U.S. Southern Command)

 Austin said that both Richardson and Holsey have broken barriers throughout their careers.
-Aside from being the first woman to lead SOUTHCOM, Richardson was also the woman to command U.S. Army North, Austin noted.
+Aside from being the first woman to lead SOUTHCOM, Richardson was also the first woman to command U.S. Army North, Austin noted.
 Meanwhile Holsey made history by becoming the inaugural commander of the International Maritime Security Construct / Coalition Task Force Sentinel, according to the SOUTHCOM release.

 Holsey came under fire during a Senate confirmation hearing earlier in the year for his work on a report recommending steps the Navy could take to improve diversity and inclusion.
 His service record was not at issue in the hearing, however.